 The next year I continued spending my time manning the fort at the store, open to close, seven days a week, making sure I personally met every single customer that walked through those doors.
 Each morning I woke up, my goal remained the same, to build relationships and introduce people to the brand I loved so much.
 It was the driving force that got me out of bed each morning and I relished in every moment of it.
 As the evenings approached and the Shoppe would begin to close, I began letting my creative mind wonder, spending most of my nights developing innovative ideas on how I could expand my brand, both personally and professionally.
 Soon afterwards, I started focusing in on those dreams immensely, and when I did, I began to realize the opportunities that awaited outside the four walls of 900 Harvey Road were endless.
 From that moment on, something inside of me changed.

-I spent the following months that lied ahead managing the store and working on the expansion of The KIE Kollection clothing line, adding additional products and designing jewelry for each new season as it approached.
-Eventually, The KIE Kollection would end up being featured in the season-opening video for the NBA's very own, Miami Heat.
-From there, The Kollection continued to grow and landed itself on to the shelves of retail stores outside of my own and on the backs of customers outside of my hometown of College Station.
+I spent the following months that lied ahead managing the store and working on the expansion of the KIE Kollection clothing line, adding additional products and designing jewelry for each new season as it approached.
+Eventually, the KIE Kollection would end up being featured in the season-opening video for the NBA's very own, Miami Heat.
+From there, the brand continued to grow and landed itself on to the shelves of retail stores outside of my own and on the backs of customers from all over the world.
 Grateful for those opportunities, my hard work was beginning to pay off tenfold.
 Later that summer, I began working alongside some 'higher profile' clients that really grew to love my brand and appreciated my unique and individualistic style.
-From that point forward, I guess you could say I became what this industry would refer to as a 'Celebrity Stylist' (BRB. changing e-mail signature and updating my Instagram bio.
+From that point forward, I guess you could say I became what this industry would refer to as a 'Celebrity Stylist' (BRB. changing e-mail signature and updating my instagram bio.
 Wait what?)
 This role eventually gave me the opportunity to gain exposure on a more personal level outside of the store.
 Not only that, it allowed me to continue using my talents to help others become the best possible version of themselves, a job I still feel so incredibly lucky to do.

 As new doors began to open for me, I walked right through them, launching this very blog on 1-5-16 (hence where the name Fifteen Sixteen came from) See what I did there!?
 Sorry, I have this weird obsession with dates that line up numerically (side note: if you didn't already know, I opened KIE on 12-13-14) Okay I'm done for now.
 Months later, I found myself stepping into a different arena, becoming the Creative Director and Co-Owner of the Texas-based publication, Maroon Weekly.
 With all that being said, I became a man who wore several hats (all stylish ones of course) on a day-to-day basis.